 25 Regulations on the transport of dangerous substances are made under Health and Safety at Work etc Act 1974 and are prepared by DfT.

 26 DfT takes a close interest in the number of vehicle checks carried out and level of enforcement.
 HSE, DVSA and Police forces provide DfT with details of the number of vehicle checks carried out and the extent of enforcement action taken.
 DfT collates information from the checklists completed under the terms of the Uniform Monitoring Procedures Directive, and submits an annual report to the EC on levels of enforcement activity within the UK.

 27 DfT is the UK competent authority for the certification of packaging.
 The testing and certification scheme is operated on their behalf by their agents, the Vehicle Certification Agency.

 28 Organisations providing vocational training for drivers of dangerous goods vehicles must be approved by DFT.
 Information about approved training providers may be found on DfT’s website.

-29 DfT's Radioactive Materials team also enforces the legislation dealing with the carriage of radioactive materials by road.
+29 The Office for Nuclear Regulation (ONR) enforce the legislation dealing with the carriage of radioactive materials by road.

-30 Liaison between DfT, HSE, the Police, VOSA and other government departments takes place at the "Enforcement Liaison Committee", which meets twice yearly.
-HID is represented on the Committee by CI4B and SI 2 (Explosives Inspectorate) and ND.
+30 Liaison between DfT, HSE, the Police, DVSA and other government departments takes place at the "Enforcement Liaison Committee", which meets twice yearly.
+HID is represented on the Committee by CEMHD Unit 4 and CEMHD Unit 7 (Explosives Inspectorate) and ND.
 The committee covers all dangerous goods including radioactive materials and explosives.
-The transport of radioactive materials is also the subject of a Memorandum of Understanding between DfT and HSE.
-HID CI 4 also represents HSE in DfT and stakeholder liaison meetings.
+The transport of radioactive materials is also the subject of a Memorandum of Understanding between DsT ONR.
+CEMHD Unit 4 also represents HSE in DfT and stakeholder liaison meetings.